 I’m also checking to ensure I stay inside the budget I created for that month.
 What was my actual spending compared with my projected spending?
 Tracking my spending has been one of the most empowering money habits I’ve adopted.
-I’ve done it by hand in the past, but now use Mint to automate it a bit.
+I’ve done it by hand in the past, but now use Mint to automate things a bit.

-Then, I look for any high or unusual spending.
+2b: Look for high or unusual spending.

 If I saw overspending that didn’t feel good to me, I make note of that as a reminder.
 I also analyze why I spent too much on those categories.
 Was it emotional spending?
 A lack of planning?
 Or some other dumb reason I was spending too much?

+Many of our expenses change from month to month.
 This is why I redo my budget, from scratch, monthly.
-Many of our expenses change from month to month.

 I write this on a new page in my Bullet Journal, generally next to my monthly calendar page.